tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 NOTE: PatchedBy will not match records that originate from a mod, only if patched by.
 Use Masters for that.
 So if listing in the same rule, the same single mod in both Masters and PatchedBy no records will ever match.

+>**<font color="green">Patched</font>**: null (default), true or false.
+Checked if a previous rule has already applied a patch to this record.
+Using "Patched": false will mean this rule will only match if the record hasn't already been patched by another rule.
+Omit this or set to null to ignore patched state.
+Note: This doesn't care what field has been patched, just that a patch record has been created.

 ### Rule Only Filters

 > **<font color="green">EditorID</font>**: EditorID(s) to match.
 Can be a regular expression if starts and ends with /.
 Example "EditorID": "/.\*fur.\*/"